 In addition to increasing repeat purchases from your loyal customers, you can also use your program to up-sell or cross-sell.
 If one of your regular customers typically orders a bagel and cream cheese on her way to work, your program could be set up to offer her a discount to try your delicious, fresh-baked cinnamon roll.
-Who knows, maybe that will become her morning favorite.
+Who knows, maybe that will become her new morning favorite.

 You can also use the purchase data you collect with your customer loyalty program to detect trends.
 Being aware of the shopping patterns of your customers can help you better plan your marketing and promotions.
 Having a better handle on your customers’ buying habits will also allow you to better manage your inventory levels and set appropriate prices on your products.

 Your loyalty program can also serve as a direct line of communication to your customers.
 Rather than spending a lot of money on general advertising to the public, you could focus a good portion of your marketing budget on targeting your existing customers.

 A customer loyalty program can also help your business by encouraging more activity from your more profitable customers.
 By segmenting your customers according to their purchase patterns you can offer more and better incentives to those customers who typically purchase items with greater profit margins.
 The number of high-value purchases should then increase, and your less-profitable customers will either change their purchasing behavior to become more profitable or drop to the point of having minimal impact on your bottom line.

 Do I Need a Mobile App?
 Aren’t Those Expensive?